MEET OUR PROFESSIONAL MEMBER

 Mark Stuart CSP

-Mark is a sought-after Innovation Speaker, a leadership and innovation trainer, and executive coach, based in Singapore and delivering speeches, ideathons, and workshops across the world.
+Mark Stuart, CSP is a sought-after Innovation Speaker, a leadership and innovation trainer, and facilitator based in Singapore and delivering speeches, ideathons, and workshops across the world.

 Mark specialises in topics such as Innovation, Leadership In A Digital Age, The Future of Work, and Impact of Artificial Intelligence.

 MARK'S RISE AS A PROFESSIONAL SPEAKER